sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 - **Easy customization** of the booking form to fit your branding - [How to Customize](https://wpamelia.com/customize-amelia-design-2-0/?utm_source=wp_org&utm_medium=wp_org&utm_content=link&utm_campaign=wp_org)

+## ACCEPT ONLINE PAYMENTS FOR FREE

+We're thrilled to announce an exciting new integration between Square and Amelia, that brings free payment processing to your fingertips!

+Now, even in the free version of Amelia, you can effortlessly accept payments for bookings and events using Square.

+Download Amelia Lite today, integrate it with Square, and forget about missed payments!

+What does Amelia Premium and Square integration mean for you?

+By integrating Amelia with Square, you can effortlessly accept online payments, providing clients with a secure and easy payment experience.
+Collect payments online, request deposit payments to reduce no-shows, offer refunds, and maintain full control over your bookings and payments at all times.
+This powerful integration improves your business operations, ensures smooth transactions, and improves client satisfaction.

 ## PREMIUM APPOINTMENT AND EVENT BOOKING FEATURES  🚀

 - **Custom Service Duration ⏰** - Define a single Service with multiple durations your customers can choose from, define different prices for these durations, and define different prices for those durations per employee.